 We do not expect any major risks of taking part.
-Sometimes talking about when your child had your operation can be upsetting.
-You can take break or stop taking part at any time.
+Sometimes talking about when they had your operation can be upsetting.
+Your child can take break or stop taking part at any time.
+Your child can do the interview alone, or if you and they would prefer you can be present for the interview.
 You can also feedback to us on any concerns about the interview.